fachat/csa_ultracpu/CPLD/VIDEO.md

 #### High Resolution Modes

-For all the text modes, the hires bit in r25.7 must be set.
+For all the hires modes, the hires bit in r25.7 must be set.

 1. single colour hires mode